Columbia-ICSL/FeverScreening-Edge/README.md

 `sudo chmod 777 scripts/setup_environment.sh`

 `sudo bash scripts/build_docker.sh flir_client_aarch64`\
-This command may take a while.\ Then connect flir one to Jetson nano and make sure Flir one is giving a green light on side.
+This command may take a while.\
+Then connect flir one to Jetson nano and make sure Flir one is giving a green light on side.
-`sudo bash scripts/run_container.sh delete flir_client_aarch64`\
 `sudo bash scripts/run_container.sh run flir_client_aarch64`\
 Note: if on the terminal it is saying wait for starting, then the Flir one is not running.
-Try `sudo docker stop flir_client_aarch64` and retry `sudo bash scripts/run_container.sh run flir_client_aarch64`
+Try `sudo docker stop flir_client_aarch64` or `sudo bash scripts/run_container.sh delete flir_client_aarch64`\
+and run again with command `sudo bash scripts/run_container.sh run flir_client_aarch64`

 ## View the results
 Results will be shown on a web client at icsl-lambda.ee.columbia.edu:{PORT}.
 The PORT is the port number we sent to you in the email.